timj-wood/wildcat_models/README.md

 ## Running it

-For this project, everything was performed on High-Performance Computing - where everything was ran through SLURM.
+For this project, everything was performed on High-Performance Computing - where everything was ran through SLURM files.

 Build the spectrum once:

     mkdir -p logs && sbatch submit_sfs.sh